department-of-veterans-affairs/vets-design-system-documentation/src/_components/alertboxes.md

 {% include storybook-preview.html story="components-va-alert--continue" %}

-## Background color only
+## Background only alert

-Any style of alert box can be made to be background-color only.
-Use background-color only alerts only for immediate feedback, such as in single-page applications or Ajax forms.
+Any style of alert box can be made to be background only.
+Use background only alerts solely for immediate feedback, such as in single-page applications or Ajax forms.
 They shouldn’t be used for static alert messaging.

 {% include storybook-preview.html story="components-va-alert--background-only" %}

 - Some users might not be able to distinguish differences in the background color or see the color at all.
 Don’t rely on color alone to convey context.
 - Messaging should be direct and concise.
 Aim for one or two lines.
-- Don’t use headings for background-color only alerts.
+- Don’t use headings for background only alerts.

+### Background only alert with icon

+A background alert may be used with an icon to draw attention to important feedback.
+The iconography for background only alerts is consistent with the way icons are used in non-background only alerts.

+{% include storybook-preview.html story="components-va-alert--background-only-with-icon" %}

 ## Full-width alerts